 Do not digress.
 Do not go off on a tangent.

-Step Five: Now … Edit
+Step #5: Now … edit

 If you’ve followed these steps, you’re not likely suffering from fluff.

-Does your working headline still reflect the fulfilled promise?
+- Does your working headline still reflect the fulfilled promise?

-Does your opening keep the momentum going?
+- Does your introduction keep the momentum going?

-As Seth Godin said in our recent podcast, everyone’s approach to the writing process differs.
 This process works for me, and I wrote this article fairly quickly using the process as a demonstration.